La Madeleine logo

 NORMAL

-La Madeleine grants site-specific, non-exclusive protected-area rights (typically a three-mile radius) to operate at an approved Premises; Development Agreements set negotiated Development Areas for multi-unit build‑out.
-These rights are contingent on meeting performance quotas, and the franchisor retains rights to develop nearby units and sell via e-commerce and alternative channels.
+La Madeleine grants site-specific, non-exclusive protected-area rights-typically a three-mile radius around the approved premises-while negotiated Development Areas define multi-unit pacing; rights are contingent on meeting performance quotas, franchisor retains e-commerce/alternative-channel sales and may develop or convert nearby units, and relocation requires prior approval.

 Training & Support